Facebook's Big Growth Is Slowing, Sending Its Stock Tumbling

 A data-sharing scandal and privacy concerns appear to be taking a toll on Facebook.

-Its stock dropped nearly 20 percent as of Thursday afternoon — a day after the company released earnings showing that its user growth has stalled and told investors that it expects revenue growth to slow for the rest of the year.
+Its stock dropped nearly 20 percent Thursday — a day after the company released earnings showing that its user growth has stalled and told investors that it expects revenue growth to slow for the rest of the year.

-With a loss of more than $90 billion in its value, the social media giant is poised to have one of its worst trading days.
+With a loss of more than $100 billion in its value, the social media giant had one of its worst trading days.

 "The company did actually see a 31 percent rise in profits from a year ago, which would be great for a lot of companies," NPR's Laura Sydell reported.
 "But not Facebook, because it's been such a rocket ship of growth that that wasn't enough to keep Wall Street happy."